 Please provide task descriptions for all work you intend to do during incubation, not only for work related to using the incentive.
 If the tasks to carry out require additional resources (e.g. financing in addition to the incentive), please make this clear in the funding table below.
 Explain how all activities together contribute to the goal of your company.

 For each Task, please provide a table containing a detailed description using the template below.
-Identify the responsible person, input, objective, and output.
+Identify one responsible person, input, objective, and output.
 Use Sub-tasks to detail the activities further.
 One or several tasks shall contain outputs that qualify as “deliverable” according to the Draft Incubation Contract, see also the separate section below.

 The task descriptions, and especially the sub-tasks, should be detailed and specific enough for the evaluators of your proposal to understand in detail what activities will take place and how these contribute to the development of the technology and the business.
 They also serve as a way for the ESA BIC to monitor progress of your company and as a detailed work plan during incubation.
 Therefore, describe not only what you will do, but also what the intended result is.
 For development activities, describe how you are going to validate and verify the outcome.

 In the costs overview, which also serves as an expenditure plan for the incentive and other sources of funding, explain which costs you expect to have and from which sources they are financed.
-In case you plan to use the incentive to pay for internal costs, then also information on personnel category, number of hours, and internal hourly rates are required.
-Please respect any restrictions related to the ESA incentive as described in the draft incubation contract.]
+In case you plan to use the incentive to pay for internal costs (provided this is allowed under the incubation contract), then also provide information on personnel category, number of hours, and internal hourly rates.
+You may do this by adding the requested information in column “Type of expense”, for example “Software engineer, X hours, EUR Y/h”.

+Please respect any restrictions related to the ESA incentive as described in the draft incubation contract.

 Text